 Phase 1: Gather Your Financial Documents

-Before you can start reconciling, you need to collect all relevant records.
-This includes bank statements for every month you are behind, credit card statements, receipts for major purchases and expenses, invoices sent and received, payroll records, insurance explanation of benefits and remittance advice, and loan or financing documents.
+You’ll want to collect all relevant records before you begin the reconciliation process.
+These include bank statements for the relevant months, credit card statements, receipts for major purchases and expenses, invoices sent and received, payroll records, insurance explanation of benefits and remittance advice, and loan or financing documents.

-Pro tip: Create a shared digital folder structure organized by month.
-This makes the process dramatically faster and creates a system for going forward.
+Pro tip: Set up a shared digital folder structure, organised by month.
+This will speed up the process greatly and create a system to move forward.

 Phase 2: Reconcile Bank and Credit Card Accounts

-Start with your oldest unreconciled month and work forward.
-For each month, match every transaction in your accounting software to the corresponding bank statement entry.
-Flag any discrepancies and investigate them before moving on.
+Start with the oldest month you have not reconciled and move forward.
+Each month, reconcile each transaction in your accounting software against the corresponding bank statement.
+Find all the differences and fix them before you go on.

 This is often the most time-consuming part of catch up bookkeeping, but it is also the most critical.
 Unreconciled accounts are the number one source of financial reporting errors in small practices.